ldslds449/Dice_War_Bot/update.md

 3. Fix the information data in the trophy chart
 4. Store the detected failed image
 5. Modify the merge order

+## Version 1.5.3
+1. Move all Joker Copy to same place
+2. Change the merge rule of Joker
+3. Add max growth restriction when doing joker copy
+4. Remove Growth from list instead of swap when src_star>dice_level (strictOrderMerge)
+5. Add error/* into gitignore